 In recognition of this, the U.S. Congress decided to reinvest the loan repayments in academic exchanges, creating opportunities for Finnish citizens to study, train, and conduct research in the United States.
 The law on redirecting loan payments into educational exchanges was passed by the Congress in 1949.
 This law created the ASLA Program.

 Finland sent out the first ASLA grantees in 1950.
-Finnish students and scholars gained access to educational resources not available at that time in Finland.
+Finnish students and scholars gained access to educational resources not available in Finland at the time.
 The new program contributed to the rebuilding of Finland after the war.

-- Read about Peitsa’s Fulbright experience in the Fulbright Finland News Magazine. (in Finnish)
+- Read about Peitsa’s ASLA experience in 1950-51 in the Fulbright Finland News Magazine.
+(In Finnish)

-- Read ASLA-Fulbright alumna and pianist Meri Louhos' memoirs of her Fulbright term in the U.S. in 1960 at YLE website. (in Finnish)
+- Read ASLA-Fulbright alumna and pianist Meri Louhos' memoirs of her Fulbright term in the U.S. in 1960 on the YLE website.
+(In Finnish)

 Joining the Worldwide Fulbright Program